-Law 12 (Alternating Years - This course was offered in 2020/2021)
+Law 12 (Alternating Years - This course will be offered in 2022/2023)

 The curriculum of Law 12 enables students to become legally literate citizens who understand how laws are applied and reviewed.
 Law 12 fosters skills and attitudes that enhance students' abilities to address legal, social, and ethical issues, and reflect critically on the role of law in society.
 Content includes understanding fundamental legal principles such as equality, justice, and liberty.
 Students explore their legal rights and responsibilities, and will learn how law affects their careers, studies, and daily lives.